ZehenForever/mqcollect/README.md

 # Available commands

+`/give <current target>`

+From any character, loads the target's configured items, and if the current character has any of those, they are given to the target.

-`/give <character>`
+`/give <character name>`

-From any character, loads the target &lt;character&gt;'s configured items, and if the current character has any of those, they are given to &lt;character&gt;.
+From any character, loads the specified &lt;character name&gt;'s configured items, and if the current character has any of those, they are given to the specified &lt;character name&gt;.

 `/collect`